jossives/p210/syllabus.md

 * For academic concessions beyond any of situations described above, appropriate documentation or correspondence from an advisor will be required.
 Please note that academic concessions may be granted for events falling under the categories of conflicting responsibilities, medical circumstances, or those that require compassionate grounds.
 Please see the UBC calendar entry on Academic Concession for further details.

 If you do miss a class:

-* Consult the appropriate resources on Canvas.
-We will post lecture slides and notes for each class period there.
+* Consult the appropriate resources on Canvas and cocalc.
+We will post lecture slides and notes for each class period on Canvas.
 * Attend office hours, which will always have the option to attend remotely via Zoom.
 * Interact with the teaching team and your peers on Piazza

 ## COVID safety in the classroom